 Fines in New South Wales

-Fines in New South Wales are monetary penalties given to a person for breaking a law.
-It may also be called a penalty notice, an infringement notice, an on the spot fine, a ticket or a Criminal Infringement Notice (CIN).
-Fines can be issued by the Court, the Police or other government agency, such as City Rail or local Council.
-Laws set fines in the form of penalty units.
+Fines are monetary penalties given to a person for breaking a law.
+In New South Wales, a fine may also be called a penalty notice, an infringement notice, an on the spot fine, a ticket or a Criminal Infringement Notice (CIN).
+Fines can be issued by the court, by the police or by other government agencies, such as City Rail or local councils.
+Fines are imposes as a number of penalty units.
 The value of a penalty unit changes over time as the value of money changes.
 This page deals with fines in NSW.

-A private company may fine you if it says that you broke an agreement they had with you such as by parking longer than allowed in a private car park.
+A private company may fine you if it says that you broke an agreement it had with you – for example, by parking longer than allowed in a private car park.
 Other private fines include fees for overdue videos or library books.
 If they want to enforce the fine they can file a Statement of Claim in the Local Court.
 To be successful it must be proved that you entered into a contract with them and breached that contract.
 These fines cannot be enforced through the State Debt Recovery Office (SDRO).

 You can ask the SDRO to withdraw the fine if you believe it is not fair, or you shouldn’t have been fined, or if you weren’t the person who committed the offence, or if you have a clear driving record for the last 10 years (if it relates to a traffic or parking matter that carries demerit points).